xyguo/OnlineKZMedian/README.md

 ## Progress

 1. [X] Unit tests for all basic functions
-2. [ ] Use heap in the implementation of class `Assignmenter` to support faster query/modification of nearest facility information
+2. [X] ~~Use heap in the implementation of class `Assignmenter` to support faster query/modification of nearest facility information~~ Discarded: this is not a bottleneck.
-3. [ ] Implement the `Assignmenter` class via Cython to accelerate.
+3. [X] ~~Implement the `Assignmenter` class via Cython to accelerate.~~ Discarded: pure Python is already fast enough.

-The profiling result shows that the major time-consuming part is in `Assignmenter.can_swap` (occupies > 95% total time), which consists of mainly the following parts:
+The profiling result shows that the major time-consuming part is in `Assignmenter.can_swap` (occupies > 95% total time).
-* `DistanceMatrix.pairwise_dist_argmin_min`: 53%.
-* `Assignmenter.nearest_facility`: 15%
-* Rest: 27%

 ## Requirements